Police: Officers kill man who shot officer at traffic stop

-PHILADELPHIA (AP) - Philadelphia officers shot and killed a man Wednesday after he fired a handgun at them during a traffic stop, striking one of the officers in the foot, police said.
+PHILADELPHIA (AP) - Philadelphia officers shot and killed a man Wednesday during a traffic stop after he fired a handgun at them, striking one of the officers in the foot, police said.

 Two officers pulled over a vehicle with four people inside at about 6:45 p.m.
 Wednesday around the corner from the Einstein Medical Center.
+The officers collected identification from the vehicle’s occupants and found that two of them had outstanding warrants, Philadelphia Police Commissioner Danielle Outlaw said at a Wednesday night news conference.
-Two other police cruisers were in the area and provided back up, Sgt.
-Eric Gripp said at a news conference.

-A 24-year-old man in the rear passenger side of the vehicle fired at least one round from a handgun as two of the officers approached, at which point the officers retreated for cover, Gripp said.
+The officers requested backup, and two police cruisers in the area responded, Outlaw said.
+Officers approached the vehicle for a second time to detain the wanted individuals, at which point a man in the rear passenger side of the vehicle fired at least one round from a handgun, she said.

-The man then got out of the vehicle and fired at least one more round at the officers, who returned fire.
-At least five officers shot the man in the torso, Gripp said.
+Sgt.
+Eric Gripp said at an earlier news conference the officers retreated after the shot, and the 24-year-old passenger exited and fired at least once more at officers, who returned fire.
+At least five officers shot the man in the torso, he said.

 Police took the man to the hospital, where he was pronounced dead at about 7 p.m.
 The injured officer was taken to the hospital by his police partner and was in stable condition Sunday night, Gripp said.

 A handgun was recovered from the scene, he said.

-Investigators were speaking with the three other passengers in the car.
+Investigators detained the three other passengers in the vehicle for questioning, Outlaw said.
 None of them were injured, Gripp said.

-It wasn’t immediately clear why the vehicle was pulled over, he said.
+It wasn’t immediately clear why the vehicle was pulled over, Outlaw said.

 Sign up for Daily Newsletters